 We want to create sustainable housing and health partnerships across West Yorkshire and Harrogate.
 We know that there are a lot of great partnerships already taking place across the area in Bradford District and Craven; Calderdale, Harrogate, Leeds and of course in Kirklees and Wakefield and we are keen to share good practice and replicate approaches to build and strengthen joined up services.

-Jacqui Gedman, Chief Executive of Kirklees Council is the nominated CEO Lead for Housing and Health across the West Yorkshire and Harrogate Partnership.
-Her role is to facilitate the sharing of good practice whilst bringing housing partners to the table with new ideas.
-Sarah Roxby from WDH is supporting Jacqui as the Health and Housing Strategic Lead and together with colleagues, including Jo Webster, Chief Officer for Wakefield Clinical Commissioning Group they hope to harness the potential of all our housing partners across the whole of the area.
+Sarah Roxby from WDH is the Health and Housing Strategic Lead.
+Her role is to facilitate the sharing of good practice whilst bringing housing partners to the table with new ideas and together with colleagues, works to harness the potential of all our housing partners across the whole of the area.

 It is now widely recognised that the right home environment is essential to health and wellbeing; good quality housing is critical to a healthy community.
 The availability of affordable healthy food is often determined by where people live, and these factors help enable people to manage their wellbeing better.